GAGV’s work with Mexico

 Stopping gun violence in Mexico

 To stop gun violence in the United States and around the world, GAGV is proud to represent the Government of Mexico, which has been at the forefront of this fight internationally.
 While Mexico has strong gun laws, because of weak U.S. gun laws and reckless U.S. gun industry practices, thousands of guns flood across the southern border every year.
-Those guns arm the cartels who use them to engage in violence, intimidation, drug trafficking and other crimes.
-In fact, 70 – 90% of crime guns in Mexico have been found to been trafficked from the United States.
-The violence from these U.S. guns not only cause tremendous harm in Mexico but cause migration and fentanyl use and abuse in the United States.
-Together, we are taking action to stem gun trafficking from the United States.
-These are some of the initiatives that we have undertaken:
+Those guns arm the cartels who use them to engage in violence, intimidation, drug trafficking, and other crimes.
+In fact, 70 – 90% of crime guns in Mexico have been found to have been trafficked from the United States.

 U.S. LITIGATION

 Mexico v.
-Smith & Wesson, et al.,
+Smith & Wesson, et al.

 On August 4, 2021, the Government of Mexico filed the first lawsuit by a sovereign country against the gun industry.
-This landmark case seeks to hold U.S. gun manufacturers liable for the high levels of gun violence in Mexico caused by firearms trafficked from the United States.
+This landmark case sought to hold U.S. gun manufacturers liable for the high levels of gun violence in Mexico caused by firearms trafficked from the United States.
 The suit was filed in U.S. District Court in Massachusetts.

 GAGV founder and president Jonathan Lowy helped Mexico develop its legal strategy for this case and is co-counsel.